Selective decay in fluids with advected quantities: MHD and Hall MHD

-We note that the advection equation for $ \mathbf{B} $ again remains unmodified.
+In this case, the advection equation for $ \mathbf{B} $ remains unmodified.
 The energy dissipates as

-This dynamics approaches an equilibria in which $E=-\,\mathbf{u}\times \mathbf{B} = \nabla \phi$.
-In this equilibrium the velocity vector $\mathbf{u}$ and the magnetic field vector $ \mathbf{B}$ are both tangent to each level set of the electrical potential $\phi$.
+{and again the magnetic helicity Casimir $C_2$ and the cross helicity $C_1$ are both \textit{conserved}.
+Thus, the system again tends to a state verifying $\mathbf{E}+ {\nabla \phi} = 0$, so that $\partial_t\mathbf{B}=0$.} In this state, the velocity vector $\mathbf{u}$ and the magnetic field vector $ \mathbf{B}$ are both tangent to each level set of the electrical potential $\phi$.
 These level sets may be called \emph{magnetic Lamb surfaces}, in analogy to the well-known Lamb surfaces for incompressible Euler fluid equilibria.
-Thus, when the magnetic helicity Casimir is chosen, the energy-dissipative dynamics approaches a condition consistent with energy-Casimir equilibria, but it does not enforce all of the energy-Casimir equilibrium conditions.

 \paragraph{The effects of rotation.} Rotation can be easily included in the Lie--Poisson formulation, by considering the Hamiltonian

 where $ \operatorname{curl} \mathbf{R} = 2 \boldsymbol{\Omega} $ is the Coriolis parameter (i.e., twice the angular rotation frequency).
 The equations for Casimir dissipation can be derived by using $ \frac{\delta h}{\delta \mathbf{m} }= \mathbf{m} - \mathbf{R} = \mathbf{u} $ and $ \frac{\delta h}{\delta \mathbf{B} }= \mathbf{B} $.
 For example, for the magnetic helicity, we get, exactly as before,